Teacher aides assist teachers in a classroom by working with students on a one-to-one basis, or in groups.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

 A minimum of three years of secondary education is recommended.
-Useful subjects include English, health education, languages, mathematics and te reo Māori.
+Useful subjects include English, health education, languages, maths and te reo Māori.

 Teacher aides need to be: